Carlo47/IRremoteControl/README.md

 # IRremoteControl
 The program uses the IRremote library to explore the codes of infrared remote controls.
-The codes for 4 different remote controls are stored in a table which you can complete with your own codes.
+The codes for 5 different remote controls are stored in a table which you can complete with your own codes.

 Each time a button is pressed, the table is searched for the decoded command and the assigned action is executed.

-With the buttons 0..3 we can switch from one controller to another.
+With the buttons 0..4 we can switch from one controller to another.
+The ON/OFF button toggles the builtin Led.
 ## Parts
 The IR receiver breakout is from a sensor kit for Arduino